Query D1 using Prisma ORM

 In your terminal, you will be asked a series of questions related your project:

-1. Answer yes to using TypeScript.
+to using TypeScript. - Answer

-2. Answer yes to deploying your Worker.
+to deploying your Worker.

-Once you deploy your Worker, you should be able to preview your Worker at https://prisma-d1-example.USERNAME.workers.dev, which displays “Hello World” in the browser.
+Once you deploy your Worker, you should be able to preview your Worker at https://prisma-d1-example.USERNAME.workers.dev

 2. Initialize Prisma ORM